-“Party next at my house next Saturday!
+“Party at my house next Saturday!
 I invited everyone!”
-That was my friend, as excited as can be, letting us know about her birthday celebration.
+That was my friend, as excited as could be, letting us know about her birthday celebration.
 When I heard those words, I imagined the whole scene: drinks, snacks, music, and people talking loudly and laughing as if there were no tomorrow.

-The few times that I had attended parties like that (always motivated by the need to prove something), I got dizzy, bored, tired, and irritated.
+The few times that I’d attended parties like that (always motivated by the need to prove something), I got dizzy, bored, tired, and irritated.
 Voices in my head despairingly begged me to get out of there as soon as possible.

-This time it had to be different.
+I swore to myself that this time would be different.
 It took me a whole week to prepare for the party.
-I did Internet research on different ways to start a conversation.
+I did internet research on different ways to make small talk and start a conversation.
 I imagined myself dancing around, talking to strangers, and laughing loudly.

-Later in the night, a friend who always loved to stand out and make me feel like an alien approached me.
-She pointed out to as many people as possible that I wasn’t enjoying myself.
+Later in the night, an extroverted friend who always loved to stand out and make me feel like an alien approached me.
+She pointed out to the people around me that I wasn’t enjoying myself.

 It’s Called Introversion

-Many years later, I realized that feeling dissatisfied in a crowded room was not a disorder.
-I learned that I didn’t have to love parties in order to be normal.
-What is normal, after all?
-To be like the rest?
-To follow the herd?
+Many years later, I learned about introversion, and I realized that feeling dissatisfied in a crowded room was not a disorder.
+I learned that I don’t have to love parties in order to be normal.

-And yes, that’s ok.
+And yes, that’s okay.

-“Don’t You Get Bored Because You Don’t Go Out?”
+‘Don’t You Get Bored Because You Don’t Go Out?’

-Not all people are going to understand you, and it’s perfectly okay if they don’t.
+Introverts, not all people are going to understand you, and it’s okay if they don’t.
 The important thing is that you learn to feel good about yourself.
 Know what works for you.
 Don’t try to be like others, try to be like you.
 Listen to yourself and love your preferences, your choices, your ways.
-You are an introvert, and that’s perfect.